About the shop

 Why are some of your products packaged in plastic?

-A few of our products come wrapped in plastic, our Naan for example.
+A few of our products come wrapped in plastic.
 We prioritise vegan products above plastic-free because we want to encourage more customers to adopt a plant-based diet.
 A reduction in meat-consumption is often cited as the most effective action we can take to cut our carbon emissions.

 About your visit